≡ Menu

 * AMD’s fiscal year begins on Jan 1 and ends on Dec 31.

 The definition of AMD’s revenue by country is available here: revenue by country.
-The top 3 countries which have contributed the highest revenue to AMD are the United States, Japan, and China.
+The top contributing countries or regions with the highest revenue to AMD were the United States, China, Singapore, and Taiwan.

 Back To Table Of Contents

-Percentage Of Revenue From The USA, Japan, And China
+Percentage Of Revenue from The USA, China, Singapore, and Taiwan

 * AMD’s fiscal year begins on Jan 1 and ends on Dec 31.

 The definition of AMD’s revenue by country is available here: revenue by country.
-The top 3 countries which have contributed the highest revenue to AMD are the United States, Japan, and China.
+The top contributing countries or regions with the highest revenue to AMD were the United States, China, Singapore, and Taiwan.

 Back To Table Of Contents